The Conjuring 4: Last Rites — cast, crew and a family-scale haunted house farewell

 • Case: Smurl (1986), motif: mirror.

-• Heads of departments: Eli Born (cinematography), Gregory Plotkin & Elliot Greenberg (editing), Benjamin Wallfisch (music).
+• Department Heads: Eli Born (cinematography), Gregory Plotkin & Elliot Greenberg (editing), Benjamin Wallfisch (music).

-Director: Michael Chaves already at the helm of Conjuring 3 and The Nun 2.
+Director: Michael Chaves, already at the helm of Conjuring 3 and The Nun II.

 Cast: Patrick Wilson (Ed), Vera Farmiga (Lorraine), Mia Tomlinson (Judy), Ben Hardy (Tony Spera), Rebecca Calder, Elliot Cowan, Kíla Lord Cassidy, Beau Gadsdon.
 Cameos: Lili Taylor, Mackenzie Foy, Frances O’Connor, Madison Wolfe, Shannon Kook-Chun.